It doesn’t happen very often, but it happens often enough that the lottery companies have teams to investigate suspicious claims.

 I don’t really mean pay someone to take your tickets away and tick off the numbers for you!

-What I mean is join an online syndicate.
-Because part of the professional service you pay for is the checking of results, and paying winnings direct to your account.
+What I mean is play online.
+You can do this using the official lottery website (if they offer online options, sadly a lot still don’t – check which US states sell tickets online here), or a lottery ticket buying service or you can also join an online syndicate.
+Because part of the professional services you pay for are the checking of results, and paying winnings direct to your account.

-Just make sure the syndicate is one that tells you all the numbers played before the draw, just to be safe.
-This syndicate does (but double check to see if they are running one of their special offers before you join).
+Just make sure the service you use is one that tells you all the numbers played before the draw, just to be safe.
+Read more about why lottery syndicates work and get the reviews here.

 Be Careful Out There